Jean Segura Player Props: Marlins vs. Mets

-On Friday, Jean Segura (on the back of going 0-for-3) and the Miami Marlins face the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 6:40 PM ET.
+On Saturday, Jean Segura (coming off going 0-for-4) and the Miami Marlins play the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Jean Segura Game Info & Props vs. the Mets